-- Instructional Support: Services designed to facilitate and provide support to the instructional process, including alternative delivery systems such as online courses and wireless communications; the use of computer technology; the library; the Center for Teaching, Learning and Technology; and media and learning laboratories. - Administrative Support: Organizational support that provides services for staff selection and development, financial services, facilities, operational management, technology advancements and training, research, planning, marketing and communications. - Community Support: Service to communities, organizations and businesses may be provided by the college to meet local needs.
+- Instructional Support: Services designed to facilitate and provide support to the instructional process, including alternative delivery systems such as online courses; the use of computer technology; the libraries; the Tutoring Centers; and media and learning laboratories. - Administrative Support: Organizational support that provides services for staff selection and development, financial services, facilities, operational management, technology advancements and training, research, planning, marketing and communications. - Community Support: Service to communities, organizations and businesses may be provided by the college to meet local needs.
 These combined efforts may include programming in the community, workforce development, and partnership activities that will improve the quality of life.